-According to the 2001 census, over 12 million children in India aged between 5 and 14 work in various occupations including hazardous ones.
-In October 2006, the government amended the Child Labour Prevention Act, banning children under 14 years of age from working as domestic servants or as workers in dhahas, restaurants, tea shops etc. It made employing these children a punishable offence.
-Anyone found violating the ban must be penalised with a punishment ranging from a jail term of three months to two years and/or fine of Rs 10,000 to Rs 20,000.
-The central government had asked state governments to develop plans to rescue and rehabilitate children who are working as domestic servants.
-To date, only three state governments, namely Maharashtra, Karnataka and Tamil Nadu have published these plans.
-Even today more than a year after this law was passed 74 per cent of child domestic workers are under the age of 16.
+According to the 2011 census, over 4 million children in India aged between 5 and 14 work in various occupations including hazardous ones.
+In 2016, Parliament amended the Child Labour (Prohibition and Regulation) Act, 1986, banning the employment of children below the age of 14 years in all occupations and of adolescents (14-18 years) in hazardous occupations and processes.
+It made employing these children or adolescents a cognizable offence.
+Anyone found violating the ban must be penalized with a punishment ranging from a jail term of six months to two years and/or fine of ₹20,000 to ₹50,000.
+The central government had asked state governments to develop plans to rescue and rehabilitate children who are working.